-Oakland County Parks & Recreation manages nearly 6,700 acres of park land, comprising some of the best remaining examples of remnant natural communities in Southeast Michigan.
+Oakland County Parks and Recreation manages 7,000 acres of park land, comprising some of the best remaining examples of remnant natural communities in Southeast Michigan.

 As such, Oakland County functions as a series of critical ecological hubs that are part of a larger network of open spaces, natural areas and waterways.
 The natural communities within our parks and natural areas fulfill critical ecological roles including maintaining water quality, providing wildlife habitat and landscape connectivity, stabilizing soil, and providing floodwater retention.